 This is really where Bioresonance therapy comes in – offering a range of tests that can be performed to equip a person with the skills to eat better, in such a way that their body is not exposed to compounds that they might have adverse reactions in their bodies.

-With Bioresonance testing, several electrodes are placed on the patient’s body.
+With Bioresonance testing, several applicators are placed on the patient’s body.
 Signals are then sent toward the body in order to test how the body’s electromagnetic waves respond to each of the signals.
 The signals can represent any number of items – including specific food options.
 The results provide the patient with a detailed overview of specific foods that they should ideally not eat.

 Thousands of programs are available to help people understand what foods they need to eat to be healthy, but these programs do not take each unique individual into account.
 With the use of Bioresonance therapy, along with such a program, intolerances, sensitivities, and allergies to specific foods can be determined – the “healthy” eating plan can then be adjusted to avoid such foods, ultimately leading to what should be considered as a better way of eating.